 Does Nuna have the power to answer the mountain's cry?

-Inspired by a traditional Northern Plains story, Jumping Mouse, this story illustrates the transformative power of nature, and the courage it takes to move society's mountain of mindsets in order to see the world with new eyes.
+Inspired by a traditional Northern Plains story, Jumping Mouse, this story illustrates the transformative power of nature, and the courage it takes to move society's mountain of mindsets.
 The play focuses on young people's capacity to address pressing environmental issues and to recognize their own ability to make a difference to the future of our planet.

 The Great Mountain's inaugural tour from January 25 - April 17, 2011 was performed at The Esplanade Theatre in Medicine Hat, Alberta; Sanderson Centre for the Performing Arts in Brantford, Ontario; Oakville Centre for the Performing Arts in Ontario; Lebovic Centre in Ontario; Smithsonian Institute in New York City, USA; Evergreen Cultural Centre in Coquitlam, British Columbia; and the Squamish Lil'Wat Cultural Centre in Whistler, British Columbia, among numerous schools.